netscaler/netscaler-k8s-ingress-controller/docs/network/pbr.md

 Perform the following steps to configure PBR using the Citrix node controller:

 1. While starting the Citrix node controller, provide the `CLUSTER_NAME` as an environment variable.
-Specifying this variable indicates that it is a multi-cluster deployment and the Citrix node controller configures PBR instead of static routes.
+Specifying this variable indicates that it is a gslb deployment and the Citrix node controller configures PBR instead of static routes.

     Example: